 Yes.
 EVERY SINGLE PERSON attending the meeting must register for the meeting.
 Members pay lower registration fees than nonmembers (this does not include undergraduates who SHOULD NOT BECOME members).
-Early registration will end March 27th, 2023 at 11:59 EST. Onsite registration fees are double the cost of advanced registration fees.
+Early registration will end March 22nd, 2024 at 11:59 EST. Onsite registration fees are MORE EXPENSIVE.

 Membership is NOT the same as registration.